Estar27/Customer_Segmentation_Project/README.md

   - Implementation: Plotted Recency on one axis, Frequency on another, and Monetary Value on the third, allowing for an in-depth exploration of how these dimensions interact.

+## K-means Clustering Analysis:
+Implemented K-means clustering to segment customers based on their RFM metrics, facilitating targeted marketing strategies and personalized customer engagement.
+- **Optimal Cluster Determination**: Used the Elbow Method and Silhouette Score to identify the optimal number of clusters for the dataset.
+Plotted both the Elbow Curve and Silhouette Scores to visually assess cluster compactness and separation.
+    - The Elbow Method involved graphing the sum of squared distances between data points and their corresponding cluster centroids, looking for the “elbow” point where adding more clusters yields diminishing returns.
+    - The Silhouette Score assessed the quality of clustering by measuring how similar an object is to its own cluster compared to other clusters.
+The analysis revealed the most appropriate number of clusters to use for K-means, ensuring meaningful segmentation of customers.
+- **K-means Clustering**:
+Applied the `kmeans.fit_predict()` method on the RFM dataset to assign cluster labels to each customer.
+Then, Appended the cluster labels to the RFM dataset, indicating which cluster each customer belongs to, thus enabling easy identification of customer segments.
+- **Visualization**: Created a 3D scatter plot to visualize the distribution of customers among the identified clusters.
+Used color coding based on cluster assignments to facilitate pattern recognition and better understand customer distribution across different segments.
+- **Cluster Analysis**: Generated three violin plots to further analyze the attributes of each cluster based on Recency, Frequency, and Monetary Value.
+The violin plots illustrated the distribution of RFM metrics within each cluster, revealing key characteristics of customer segments.
+- **Cluster Labeling**:
+ Assigned descriptive labels to each cluster based on insights from the violin plots:
+  - **Cluster 0**: Premium
+  - **Cluster 1**: Casual
+  - **Cluster 2**: Dormant
+  - **Cluster 3**: Active
+Each label reflected the purchasing behaviors and attributes visible in the corresponding metrics.
+- **Customer Distribution Analysis**: Created a bar plot to display the total number of customers in each cluster, showcasing their average Recency, Frequency, and Monetary Value.
+This visualization provided a clear overview of the customer distribution across segments, allowing us to understand customer profiles and segment sizes at a glance.

 ## Visualization
 In this project, several visualizations were created to effectively communicate the insights from the pizza sales data:
 - **Bar Chart**: Displays the top 5 and bottom 5 pizzas based on order quantity and revenue.